pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32446E_EVAL/Examples/ADC/ADC_DualModeInterleaved/readme.txt

 @par Example Description

-This example provides a short description of how to use two ADC peripherals to perform conversions in interleaved dual-mode.
+How to use two ADC peripherals to perform conversions in dual interleaved mode.

 DMA mode 3 is used in interleaved mode in 6-bit and 8-bit resolutions.